An object used to read data from a leaderboard stored on Game Center.

 GKLeaderboard objects when it wants to retrieve localized information about a specific leaderboard or to retrieve scores from a leaderboard.
 Typically, you do this when you want the data needed to implement your own custom leaderboard user interface.

-During the development process, you create the leaderboards for your game on iTunes Connect.
+During the development process, you create the leaderboards for your game on App Store Connect.